 You can break up old oil stains from asphalt with force, with chemicals, or with a combination of the two.
 Force comes in the form of a pressure washer, a nylon scrub brush, or a wire brush.
 Chemicals are either petroleum-based or they can be environmentally friendly degreasers.

-Once you have broken up the oil stain, the residue must be moved off of the asphalt driveway.
+One mistake that some people make when removing oil stains from the driveway is leaving the oil in place after it's been broken up.
+Once you have loosened the oil stain, the residue must be moved off of the asphalt driveway.
 Leaving the residue in place will only re-stain the driveway after it has dried.